By Vaidehee Thakur, Batch of 2022

 It all began on that fateful day, when a bunch of NRI kids, including me, gathered at NSIT for procuring an official letter confirming that we would finally be thrown out of the desert into the jungle.

 The succeeding week saw tearful goodbyes being bid by us to our families.
 They departed for the clean countries where we were raised, leaving us all by ourselves to battle the mosquitoes and goodness-knows-how-many-more creepy-crawlies in the hostels.
-This was the week, when we had to reluctantly learn how to make the switch from thriving on a perennial supply of mineral water to surviving on the cooler water; when we went from ‘I love only 1080p videos and high-speed fibre optic internet’ to ‘144p bhi chalega bas video pura dekhne ko mile’; and when we underwent the transition from worshipping squeaky clean pest-free living spaces to wild (un)happily coexisting with lizards and beetles in our rooms.
+This was the week, when we had to reluctantly learn how to make the switch from thriving on a perennial supply of mineral water to surviving on the cooler water; when we went from ‘I love only 1080p videos and high-speed fibre optic internet’ to ‘144p bhi chalega bas video pura dekhne ko mile’; and when we underwent the transition from worshipping squeaky clean pest-free living spaces to (un)happily coexisting with lizards and beetles in our rooms.

 Being a DASAite meant that my time here was never insipid; rather, it was spiced up by DASA student-specific challenges and wholesome experiences.
 Day 1 of classes revealed to me that my class was almost entirely comprised of Delhiites.
 It was a far cry from my class back in school, that could be described as ‘diverse but having a greater fraction of mallus(as we fondly called our Keralite friends back there)’.
 As I looked around, it dawned upon me that Hindi is the prime medium of communication.
 Until that point, I had only ever spoken in English to all my friends, acquaintances, and fundamentally every single human who was not a family member.
 Friends were meant to be spoken to in English, and speaking to potential friends in Hindi was a new concept.
 I embraced the idea anyway, and as I started conversing with my new classmates in Hindi, I faced a new unforeseen trouble.
 Let me present to you, the aap-tum-tu conundrum, wherein the DASAite has to haplessly shift from blindly using ‘you’ to cleverly choosing the right Hindi version of ‘you’.
 A classic example of how haywire my mind (or for that matter, any DASA student’s mind) could go due to this language quandary is the following sentence that I’ve unwittingly uttered a couple of times: